 But many riders don't like the idea of being attached to the bike while riding off road; they want the reassurance of being able to get off the pedals instantly.
 Flat pedals have a broad platform for your foot, with small steel studs that dig into a rubber sole and do a surprisingly good job of keeping the two attached.

 In reality both varieties work well, and the choice comes down to personal taste.

 Mountain bike types

 Trail.
 Bikes for what we used to call ‘going mountain biking’.
-Usually with suspension at both ends, upright riding position compared to a race bike and relaxed handling so riders can relax and enjoy the downhills, but still get to the stop fairly easily.
-Wheels are usually 650B, sometimes 29-inch.
+Usually with suspension at both ends, upright riding position compared to a race bike and relaxed handling so riders can relax and enjoy the downhills, but still get to the top fairly easily.
+Wheels are sometimes 650B, sometimes 29-inch.

 Singlespeed.
 As the name implies, singlespeeds have just one gear.
 The idea is that the bike is stripped down to essentials and you concentrate purely on riding without the faff of thinking about being in the right or wrong gear.
 Singlespeeds are often rigid too, with not even a suspension fork.
 In a way this is the mountain bike equivalent of a fixed gear road bike, with a similar philosophy of mechanical simplicity.